Skincare for Gen Z: Build a Routine That Actually Works

 Consistent Care | Simple routines outperform complex ones | Focus on core four: cleanser, treatment, moisturizer, SPF |

-- Regular screen breaks can reduce tension in facial muscles that contribute to early expression lines.
+- Take regular screen breaks to reduce tension in facial muscles

 Recommended Products by Concern